-The memory system supports page mode.
+The memory system supports page-interleaved mode.
+The memory is divided into pages.
 Successive memory accesses within the same page need not require wait state and thus CPU can run at full speed.
+When more than one bank of memory are installed, the page size is effectively increased because several banks of memory can be kept active.
+If four banks are filled, the page size is increased by a factor of four.